Skip to main content

 • The <<EOF syntax is called a heredoc.
 It's a way to define multi-line strings in HCL.
 The EOF at the end of the block is called the delimiter.
 It's used to mark the end of the heredoc.
 This is a common way to define multi-line shell commands.

-• The ${action_outputs.stage.deploy.task.main.action.exec_command.exit_code} syntax is used to reference the output of the exec_command action in the deploy stage's main task.
-This is how you can pass data between actions in a pipeline.
+• The ${pipeline.stage.deploy.task.main.outputs.exit_code} syntax is used to reference the output of the main task in the deploy stage.
+This is how you can pass data between tasks in a pipeline.

 Validate the pipeline template